SETI/rms-opus/import/README.md

     python import/build_db.py COCIRS_5909,COVIMS_0040,VGISS_8207,COISS_1002,COISS_2068,COISS_2069

+2. Update the Image sizes

+	sudo python import/update_image_sizes.py > ~/img.log

+3. Look at the preview image errors

+	grep 'Error' ~/img.log | wc -l

-2. Dump the database to save it:
+4. Dump the database to save it:

 	cd ~/dumps/dump_and_sms/
 	fab  dump_and_sms

-3. Change the DATABASES NAME in settings_local.py
+5. Change the DATABASES NAME in settings_local.py

-4. Refresh the caches as you would in a [deploy](../deploy/README.md)
+6. Refresh the caches as you would in a [deploy](../deploy/README.md)

     cd deploy
     fab cache_reboot

-5. The release is now public!
+7. The release is now public!
 (Yes we have no development server) Manually make sure your most recent blog post links are still working.. (todo: script this!)

     open http://ringsnodesearchtool.blogspot.com/

-6. Run the in-browser selenium tests
+8. Run the in-browser selenium tests

 	they are in Firefox->tools

-7. Run the selenium tests:
+9. Run the selenium tests:

     In the local repo: